ied206/Joveler.Compression/Joveler.Compression.ZLib/USAGE.md

 ## Initialization

-Joveler.Compression.ZLib requires explicit loading of a zlib library.
+Joveler.Compression.ZLib requires the explicit loading of a zlib library.

 You must call `ZLibInit.GlobalInit()` before using Joveler.Compression.ZLib.